Riyu Ohta: Senior years

 She made her debut at Takamatsu Keirin Stadium on July 12, 2017, and her first victory was also in her debut race.
 She won three races in a row at her debut venue, Takamatsu FI, making her the fifth rider in Girls Keirin to win a perfect victory at her debut venue.

 Since then, she has focused on cycling, mainly in overseas races, and has only raced 60 times in Girls Keirin in the three years from her debut to the first half of 2020, with a total of 8 wins, 29 first-place finishes, 9 second-place finishes, and 7 third-place finishes.
 However, the reason for the small number of races she has run is due to her official duties, and she has been selected for the Girls Keirin Special Races under the exceptional rules, and has competed in the Girls Keirin Collection four times since her first race at the Hiratsuka Stage in May 2018.

 In competitive cycling, she and Yuka Kobayashi were designated by the JCF as "women's elite training designated athlete "A" designated athletes", and won a silver medal in the keirin at the World Cup in January 2019.
 However, at the World Championships in Berlin in March 2020, where a spot in the Tokyo Olympics was at stake (there are no host country in Olympic track cycling events), she and Yuka Kobayashi were eliminated in the repechage in the women's keirin, missing out on a spot.
-However, due to the cumulative Olympic points she had earned in the World Cup up to that point, she had secured one spot in the women's keirin, and Yuka Kobayashi was selected to represent Japan at the 2020 Tokyo Olympics.
+However, due to the cumulative Olympic points she had earned in the World Cup up to that point, she had secured one spot in the women's keirin, and Yuka Kobayashi was selected to represent Japan at the 2020 Tokyo Olympics..
+Her strength is impressive: She has muscular thighs with a circumference of 65 cm and squats 110 kg for 10 repetitions.